What Is Dyspnea?

 - Heart disease, including congestive heart failure

-- High blood pressure in the lungs (pulmonary hypertension)
+- High blood pressure in the lungs, also called pulmonary hypertension

-- Scarring of the lungs (interstitial lung disease)
+- Scarring of the lungs

-Your doctor will examine you and listen carefully to your lungs.
+The doctor will examine you and listen carefully to your lungs.
 You might have a lung function test, called spirometry, to measure how much air you can blow in and out of your lungs and how fast you do it.
 This can help diagnose asthma and COPD.

 Other tests you might have include:

-Living With Shortness of Breath
+Living With Dyspnea

 You often can build up your lung strength with exercise.
 Ask your doctor what activities are right for you.
 If you smoke, quit.
 Smoking is bad for your breathing and your overall health.